Simcoe-Signout/Simcoe-Signout-Dashboard/README.md

 # Simcoe Signout
-A private, bookings manager used to book devices, tools, and other resources through an online dashboard.
+A web-based booking platform designed to allow teachers and school staff to book computer devices, rooms, and resources.

 # Development Environment
 The development environment looks to create a consistent devlopment experience across all devices.
 It can be setup by doing the following: